aleksandra-mileva/CraftyCocktails/README.md

 - **Liquibase** for the database of Drinking Fortunes REST API
 - **MapStruct** in Drinking Fortunes REST API (ModelMapper in this project)
 - **CriteriaBuilder** API
+- **JavaMailSender** for sending verification emails and forgotten password emails
 - Website is **Responsive**
 - Readme file